-Kandi is the telugu name for pigeon peas.
+Kandi is the Telugu word for pigeon peas.
 Pachadi means chutney in telugu.
 Kandi pachadi refers to a chutney made with pigeon peas.

 Toor dal or pigeon peas were one of the most commonly cultivated lentils in the region.
 Apart from making pappu or dal dishes for their everyday meal even this chutney was made to go with hot rice and ghee.